 When you read what you've written, you don't see what you've written.
 You see what you think you've written.
 They're not always the same.

-You need someone who isn't you to look at what you've written, before your reader sees it.
+You need someone to look at what you've written before your reader sees it.

-I ensure that absolutely nothing gets between your reader and your message.
+I ensure that nothing gets between your reader and your message.

-Hiring a proofreader or an editor will always cost less than reprinting your documents or having your prospect point out your mistakes.
+Hiring a proofreader will always cost less than reprinting your documents or having your prospect point out your mistakes.
+Or lost sales.
 Not to mention lowering your stress levels.

 Some proofreaders will promise you two or three edits.
 I call them slackers.
-I reread your document as many times as it takes.
-When I work on your document, the most important thing in my world is your document.
-I want it to be perfect and I presume you do too.
+I reread your document as many times as it takes to make it perfect.

 I've been Carl Dickson's editor for 10 years, and he phrases that a little differently.
 He says I keep him from looking stupid.